 Camshafts can be made from several types of material.
 Out of that chilled iron camshafts have good wear resistance since the chilling process hardens them.
 For high-quality camshaft billet steel is used.

-The main function of the carburetor is to blends air and fuel in the proper ratio for combustion in internal combustion engine.
+The main function of the carburettor is to blends air and fuel in the proper ratio for combustion in an internal combustion engine.

 It converts petrol in a fine spray and mixes with air in the proper ratio as per requirement of the engine.